How STP works

 You will no longer have to give your employees a payment summary for the information you’ve reported and finalised through STP.
 Once you finalise your data, your employees or their registered agent will be able to lodge their income tax return using the STP information available in ATO online/

-You will no longer need to provide us with a payment summary annual report (PSAR) at the end of the financial year for the payments you report through STP.
+You will no longer need to provide the ATO with a payment summary annual report (PSAR) at the end of the financial year for the payments you report through STP.

 Due Date for Super Guarantee contributions

-The super guarantee charge is not a tax deduction if not paid by these dates.
+- Note: The Superannuation Guarantee charge is not a tax deduction if not paid by these dates.

-Refer to the ATO for details regarding any SGC charges applicable if not paid by due date.
+- Note: Refer to the ATO for details regarding any SGC charges applicable if not paid the due date.